 - Statement of how the disability impacts the student’s academic performance (strongly recommended)

-Diagnosis or other disability information presented on a prescription pad is not considered appropriate documentation and will not be accepted.
+Diagnosis or other disability information presented on a prescription pad is not considered appropriate documentation.

 Veterans with disabilities